aliciahetrick/backend-fetch-users/sql/index.md

-# SQL _ Structured Query Language
+# SQL aka Structured Query Language

-- allows users to query manipulate and transform data from a relational database
+allows users to query manipulate and transform data from a relational database

 a relational databse is a collection of related two dimensional tables